 Avoid buy-and-flip strategies, unless you have extensive experience in pricing repairs and remodeling and you have extensive knowledge of the local real estate market.
 Buy-and-flip strategies may work in rapidly appreciating markets, but such appreciation occurs only for short durations.
 Additionally, buying and selling costs must be taken into account in calculating profits, and if the property is held for no more than 1 year, then any gains will be subject to the ordinary income tax rate instead of the more favorable long-term capital gains tax rate.

 As with most businesses, an improving economy, especially the local economy, will auger greater success in real estate investing.
 On the other hand, if the economy is contracting, then it would be best to wait until it starts expanding again.
-At that point, property prices will have declined, then will begin to appreciate as the economy expands.
-Hence, you can buy low and sell high, which is the usual way to profit from appreciation, and collect rent in the meantime.
+At that point, property prices will have declined, but will then appreciate as the economy expands.
+Hence, you can buy low and sell high, which is the usual way to profit from appreciation, while collecting rent in the meantime.